 A phobia can be understood as an extreme, irrational fear of something.
 The distinction between rational and irrational is particularly important when identifying a phobia.
 For example, being afraid of your neighbour’s dog because it attacked you is entirely rational.
 However, fearing all dogs everywhere in case they decide to pounce on you would be deemed irrational.

-Even if an individual recognises that their phobia is irrational, they can still be gripped with uncontrollable paralysing fear that affects their everyday life.
+Even if an individual recognises that their phobia is irrational, they can still be gripped with an uncontrollable paralysing fear that affects their everyday life.
 Both psychical and mental symptoms can occur, including panic attacks, shaking, and feelings of anxiety.
 These symptoms can often be debilitating, and all phobias should be recognised as serious psychological conditions no matter how silly the fear may seem.

 The anxiety that can arise from a phobia is often so unpleasant that individuals may go to great lengths to avoid whatever may trigger their phobia.
 For example, someone with a phobia of needles may avoid visiting their doctor for an appointment to ensure that they won’t be exposed to any needles.